se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 end subroutine compute_nothing
 ```

+We can compile this code using the ``-g`` option but nothing will be detected both at compilation time and at run time.

 ```
 $ gfortran -g memleak.f90 -o ml
 $ ./ml
 ```

+Using the ``top`` command at several times, one can see the virtual memory (``VIRT`` below) slowly increasing from slightly less than 0.,5GB to more than 14GB and counting.
+With more than 200 loops, the code would have crashed.

 ```
 [rt3504@stellar-intel ~]$ top -n 1 | grep -B1 ml
     PID USER      PR  NI    VIRT    RES    SHR S  %CPU  %MEM     TIME+ COMMAND